WarWithinMe/xVim/README.md

 2. Download xVim (currently you should use the **noKeyMapSupport** branche)

-3. If your XCode is not of v4.2, you may have to edit the xVim-Info.plist, change the *MaxBundleVersion* and *MinBundleVersion* of *SIMBLTargetApplications* to cater your Xcode's version.
+3. If your XCode is not of v4.2, you may have to edit the xVim-Info.plist, change the *MaxBundleVersion* and *MinBundleVersion* of *SIMBLTargetApplications* to cater to your Xcode's version.

 4. Build xVim (you may want to build it with Release mode), after building xVim, the bundle may have already been copied to ~/Library/Application Support/SIMBL/Plugins/